 At the Annual Meeting on June 5, 2018, John Huss gave a presentation that focused on some of the many intriguing names in Manchester’s history.
-Below is the text of his talk.
+Below is the text and some of the images from his talk.

 We begin our journey with a visit to one of the Town’s most famous institutions, the Masconomo House Hotel!